rubyguides

 Array#union

-The union method returns a new array containing all elements from the original array and any arrays passed as arguments.
+The union method returns a new collection containing all elements from the receiver and any additional lists passed as arguments.
 Duplicates are removed, with the first occurrence of each element preserved.
 The order of elements follows their first appearance across all arrays.

 Ruby also provides the | operator as a convenient alternative syntax for union operations between two arrays.